 For example, banking chatbots are designed to automate the new account opening process.
 A customer may ask the bot for a new account opening form online, fill out the state, and upload the necessary documents.
 The form can be submitted to the bot for preliminary processing like running credit score checks, scanning driver’s licenses, extracting ID card data, etc.

 Such capabilities come to the fore across industries.
 Another use case involves cognitive automation helping healthcare providers to evaluate the diagnostic results speedily and offer insights into the most feasible treatment path.
-Likewise, technology takes the centre stage in driving loan processing initiatives or accelerating back-office processing in banking & financial services sector.
+Likewise, technology takes the center stage in driving loan processing initiatives or accelerating back-office processing in the banking & financial services sector.

-How Can Ellicium’s Cognitive Automation Services Help?
+How Can Emergys Cognitive Automation Services Help Businesses?

 Automating complex and time-intensive processes requires a structured approach to completing the task– opening a new bank account, closing an invoice, driving patient care, or facilitating legal documentation.